aws-samples/aws-cdk-managed-elkk/README.md

 # get the ec2 instance public dns
 kafka_client_dns=`aws ec2 describe-instances --filter file://kafka/kafka_filter.json --output text --query "Reservations[*].Instances[*].{Instance:PublicDnsName}[0].Instance"` && echo $kafka_client_dns
 # use the public dns to connect to the amazon ec2 instance
+# if the ssh does not connect, double-check the kafka client security group inbound ssh rule "from own public ip" and ensure the source IP is correct
 ssh ec2-user@$kafka_client_dns
 ```